rawannmmohamed/pokemon-browser/README.md

 - Data fetching is handled with React Query and Axios.
 - Query functions receive the React Query `signal` and pass it to Axios, allowing requests to be cancelled when they are no longer needed.
+- Lazy-loaded routes for list, detail, and not-found screens.
 - List data supports both traditional pagination and infinite loading.
 - Detail data is fetched by route param, so `/pokemon/:id` renders the selected Pokemon profile.
+- Routes are split with React `lazy` and `Suspense` so page bundles load only when needed.
+- List images use native lazy loading to reduce unnecessary network work during the initial page load.
 - UI states are handled explicitly: loading indicators, user-friendly errors, retry actions, and empty states.
 - Motion is intentionally light and respects `prefers-reduced-motion`.
+- Shared UI primitives follow a shadcn-style setup with local components, `cva`, `clsx`, and `tailwind-merge`.
 - The detail page is split into focused components for header, overview, stats, abilities, and experience.

 ## Assessment Coverage